MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_push.php.txt

 			}

 			$title = sprintf(
-				// translators: placeholder is the name of the WordPress id field esc_html__( 'Error: Salesforce Push: unable to process queue item because it has no WordPress %1$s.', 'object-sync-for-salesforce' ), esc_attr( $wordpress_id_field_name )
+				// translators: placeholders are: 1) the log status, 2) the name of the WordPress id field esc_html__( '%1$s: Salesforce Push: unable to process queue item because it has no WordPress %2$s.', 'object-sync-for-salesforce' ), ucfirst( esc_attr( $status ) ),
+				esc_attr( $wordpress_id_field_name )
 			);